ndaba1/bolt/README.md

 ## Getting started with bolt
 Setting up bolt on your machine is actually pretty easy.
-All you have to do is get the executable, save it to anywhere in your disk(preferably somewhere that doesn't require elevated privileges) and add the location of the bolt application/executable to your path.
+All you have to do is download and save it to anywhere in your disk(preferably somewhere that doesn't require elevated privileges) then add the location to your path.

 - For windows, you can get the executable, [here](https://drive.google.com)
 - For MacOs, you can install bolt from homebrew, by running